 ILLUS – Why do teachers give their students exams?
 To reveal what their students know in a specific area of study.

-- Tests reveal who we are and what we are made of, the substance of our character.
+a.
+Tests reveal who we are and what we are made of; the substance of our character.

-- Tests reveal what we believe, the depth of our conviction.
+b.
+Tests reveal what we believe; the depth of our conviction.

-- Specifically, tests reveal what we think about God.
+c.
+Ultimately, tests reveal what we truly think about God.

-- This means God’s tests are designed to strengthen us, not weaken us; which is very important for us to understand.
+a.
+This means God’s tests are designed to strengthen us, not weaken us; which is very important for us to understand.

-- The tests apply pressure to our lives which strengthen our character.
+b.
+The tests apply pressure to our lives in order to strengthen our character.

-- The pressure then deepens our faith because we, as God’s people, begin to draw closer to God.
+c.
+The pressure then deepens our faith because we, as God’s people, begin to draw closer to God.

 Job 23:10, But He knows the way I take; when He has tried me, I shall come forth as gold.

 d.
-Once the testing is complete, God is glorified through our testimony.
+And once the testing is complete, God is glorified through our testimony.

 ILLUS – Joseph’s words to his brothers revealed his faith in God even though they had sold him into slavery when he seventeen years old.